-Spinal stenosis is the narrowing of the spinal canal.
-The canal serves as the passage for all nerve roots and the spinal cord, connecting nerves all throughout the body.
-Spinal stenosis is a common cause of low back and leg pain.
+Spinal stenosis is caused by a narrowing of the spinal canal.
+The canal serves as the protective tunnel for all nerve roots and the spinal cord, connecting nerves throughout the body.
+Spinal stenosis is a common cause of arm and/or leg pain.

 - Spinal stenosis may be acquired or inherited.
 Some cases are caused by age-related problems while some people are just born with smaller spinal canal that could possibly become narrower as they age.

-- Obesity, bad posture and other skeletal diseases can also cause spinal stenosis.
+- Obesity, bad posture, and other skeletal diseases can also worsen spinal stenosis.

-Spinal stenosis symptoms are progressive and worsens over time.
-It is also possible for these symptoms to spread into another area of the body.
+Spinal stenosis symptoms can be progressive and may worsen over time.
+It is also possible for these symptoms to spread into other regions of the body.
 Patients may experience the following symptoms:

 - Neck pain